jesustorresdev/matlab-covertree/README.md

     <li><strong>Input arguments:</strong>
     <ol>
       <li>Name of the file from which to load the data structure.</li>
-      <li> The string "text" to save the structure in text format or "binary"
+      <li> The string "text" to save the structure in text format or "binary" (by default)
-to save in binary format (default).</li>
+           to save in binary format.</li>
     </ol></li>
   </ul></dd>
   <dt>delete</dt><dd>Frees the memory and other resources reserved by the